-- (a) Boy Musicians are to be given 4 No. Lyres GM in lieu of Badges Globe and Laurel. - (b) Not to be issued to RM Band Ranks or Buglers. - (c) Not to be issued to National Service Ranks. - (d) PT kit is not compulsory after initial training. - (e) Issued to men and to boys entered for the first time on or after 1st July, 1951. - (f) To be issued on entry to Cooks only. - (g) Issue to be restricted to boys. - (h) RM Band Ranks only. - (k) Buglers only. - (j) Buglers and Musicians only. - (l) Issue to be deferred until the first occasion of being drafted to a sea-going ship or to a fleet establishment on a station where tropical clothing is worn.
-Men drafted to 3 Commando Brigade are not to be issued with sandals. - (m) Issue to be deferred until the first occasion of being drafted to a sea-going ship or to a fleet establishment abroad.
-Cooks who receive three shirts on entry or Butchers who receive three shirts on selection to qualify are not to be given a free issue on embarkation or drafting abroad. - Men drafted to 3 Commando Brigade are not to be issued with shirts, action/working dress. - (n) R.M.
+- (a) Boy Musicians are to be given 4 No. Lyres GM in lieu of Badges Globe and Laurel. - (b) Not to be issued to RM Band Ranks or Buglers. - (c) (i) Except as provided at (ii) National Service Ranks are to be given 1 pr.
+Army pattern boots only. - (ii) Musicians are to be given 1 pr.
+Army pattern and 2 prs.
+Navy pattern (1 pr.
+Army pattern and 1 pr.
+Navy pattern for National Service Musicians). - (iii) Boy Musicians are to be given 2 prs.
+Army pattern and 1 pr.
+Navy pattern. - (d) PT kit is not compulsory after initial training. - (e) Issued to men and to boys entered for the first time on or after 1st July, 1951. - (f) To be issued on entry to Cooks only. - (g) Issue to be restricted to boys. - (h) RM Band Ranks only. - (k) Buglers only. - (j) Buglers and Musicians only. - (l) Issue to be deferred until the first occasion of being drafted to a sea-going ship or a fleet establishment on a station where tropical clothing is worn.
+Men drafted to 3 Commando Brigade are not to be issued with sandals. - (m) Issue to be deferred until the first occasion of being drafted to a sea-going ship, for service in landing craft, or to a fleet establishment abroad.
+Cooks who receive three shirts on entry or Butchers who receive three shirts on selection to qualify are not to be given a free issue on embarkation or drafting abroad.

+Men drafted to 3 Commando Brigade are not to be issued with shirts, action/working dress.

+(n) R.M.
 Buglers are to be provided with 2 Prs..

-(e) To be issued to : (i) All Musicians and Boy Musicians on being rated Musician ; (ii) Boy Buglers who are sufficiently well trained to play in bands ; (iii) Royal Marines ex-Buglers in H.M.
-Ships who play in bands on ceremonial occasions. (p) Not to be issued to R.M.
+(o) To be issued to :

+(i) All Musicians and Boy Musicians on being rated Musician ;

+(ii) Boy Buglers who are sufficiently well trained to play in bands ;

+(iii) Royal Marines ex-Buglers in H.M.
+Ships who play in bands on ceremonial occasions.

+(p) Not to be issued to R.M.
 Band Ranks.